Corporal Alexander Burton VC (1893-1915, 22yo)

 Private John Carroll

-John Carroll was born in Brisbane in 1891 and moved around Australia in his early years, eventually settling in Kurrawang, Western Australia, where he joined the Goldfields Firewood Supply Company as a labourer.
-Carroll enlisted into the Australian Imperial Force as a Private on 27 April 1916.
+John Carroll entered the world in Brisbane during 1891 and relocated throughout Australia in his youth, finally establishing himself in Kurrawang, Western Australia, where he secured employment as a labourer with the Goldfields Firewood Supply Company.
+Carroll joined the Australian Imperial Force as a Private on 27 April 1916.